jessievs/IR_NLP/README.md

 ## MS Marco dataset

-The MS Marco data needed to run this code is the collectionsandqueries file.
+The MS Marco data needed to run this code is the `collectionsandqueries`3 file.
 Part of the files can be founded in this repo.
 Larger files need to be downloaded and added to the folder.

 ## Core features